nikolaushuber/ortac-qcheck-stm-artifact/README.md

 No errors were found in `Array`, `Stack`, and `Queue` while running the generated tests for these modules.

-The `Hashtbl` test revealed an interested inconsistency between the documentation and the provided contract. `Hashtbl.create` takes as input an initial guess of the expected size of the table.
+The `Hashtbl` test revealed an interesting inconsistency between the documentation and the provided contract. `Hashtbl.create` takes as input an initial guess of the expected size of the table.
 As it turns out, this initial guess can be negative.
 An issue